Functional relations of solutions of q-difference equations: Introduction

 The first part of the present paper is organized as follows.
 Section $ \ref{sec1}$ contains reminders about difference Galois theory.
 Section $ \ref{sec:parampv}$ contains reminders and complements about the parametrized difference Galois theory developed in \cite{HS}.
 In particular, we study the notion of projective isomonodromy.
 Roughly speaking, we show that if the difference Galois group of \eqref{equa q diff intro} is large, then we have two possibilities: either the parametrized difference Galois is large, or any solution of \eqref{equa q diff intro} satisfies a linear differential equation.
 In Section $\ref{sec hyptr}$, we prove the above Theorem by showing that the latter case in the previous alternative does not occur.
 In Section~$ \ref{sec applications}$, we apply our results to the $q$-hypergeometric equations.

 5 pt

-In the second part of the paper, we study the algebraic $\mathbf{q'}$-difference equations satisfied by the solutions of the equation (\ref{equa q diff intro}), where $\mathbf{q'}$ is a non zero complex number such that $|q|$ and $|\mathbf{q'}|$ are multiplicatively independent.
-These relations are reflected by the parametrized difference Galois group introduced by Ovchinikov and Wibmer in \cite{OvWib}.
+In the second part of the paper, we study the algebraic $\qpr$-difference equations satisfied by the solutions of the equation (\ref{equa q diff intro}), where $\qpr$ is a non zero complex number with $|\qpr|\neq 1$ such that $q$ and $\qpr$ are multiplicatively independent, i.e., $\log(q/ \qpr)\notin \Q$.
+These relations are reflected by the parametrized difference Galois group introduced by Ovchinnikov and Wibmer in \cite{OvWib}.
 Our main results are formally similar to those mentioned above.
-However, the proofs are more involved in this case because the parametrized difference Galois group are difference affine algebraic group schemes.
+However, the proofs are more involved in this case because the parametrized difference Galois groups are difference affine algebraic groups.
 These are more subtle than the differential algebraic groups.
 We obtain the following result, see Corollary~\ref{coro2}.